Esther Anderson (Jamaican actress): Filmmaking career

-As a filmmaker, Esther Anderson's first film Short Ends was an official selection at the 1976 Edinburgh Film Festival.
+As a filmmaker, Anderson's first film Short Ends was an official selection at the 1976 Edinburgh Film Festival.
 She researched the lives of people of colour at the Library of Congress, Washington, DC, developing the idea of making films on positive role models.

 The first of these films, The Three Dumas (the story behind The Count of Monte Cristo), was produced in collaboration with architect Gian Godoy under the banner of Trenhorne Films (UK), and is a dramatised documentary about novelist Alexandre Dumas and his ancestors: the grandson of the French Marquis de la Pailleterie and an enslaved African, Dumas overcame all the obstacles of prejudice to become a role model of contemporary literature.
 Anderson herself portrays General Toussaint L'Ouverture, leader of the Haitian Revolution.
 The avant-premiere of The Three Dumas took place in 2005 in France at Villers-Cotterets, birthplace of Dumas, to coincide with the inauguration of a statue of him in the presence of the French Minister of Culture.
 The UK premiere took place in 2007 at the Museum of London Docklands, coinciding with the inauguration of the new Sugar and Slavery Gallery during the bicentenary commemorations of the 1807 Abolition of the Slave Trade Act.
 Other screenings around the world include the British Film Institute, Canadian Museum of Civilization, McCord Museum, Massachusetts Historical Society, McCormick Tribune Freedom Museum, University of Leeds, University of Nottingham, University of Birmingham, Centro Cultural Palacio La Moneda, V&A, and an official selection at the Portobello Film Festival.